 The Colombo Airport is small and very easy to navigate.
 When I landed, I remember looking out the window and seeing endless green forest areas— I immediately felt at home in Sri Lanka.

-The key things to arrange at arrival:
+The key things to arrange upon arrival:

 1. Withdraw Cash from the ATM